Payday lenders gave Trump millions. Then he helped them cash in on the working poor.

 When Mulvaney was named Trump’s acting chief of staff in December 2018, his deputy at the Office of Management and Budget, Kathy Kraninger, took over the helm of the Consumer Financial Protection Bureau.
 Her background was in homeland security.
 She had no experience working in the world of financial services.
 Yet by a vote of 50–49, the Senate approved Kraninger as the CFPB’s permanent director.
 She appeared to be a lock for a five-year term that would stretch through the end of 2023, until the Supreme Court ruled in June that a president could fire the bureau’s chief without cause (meaning a new president could replace whoever was running the agency).

 In February 2019, Kraninger announced her intention to gut the ability-to-repay rule before it went into effect, claiming there was “insufficient evidence and legal support” to justify it.
 Federal regulatory agencies didn’t typically just toss a new rule born of a five-year process; studies had be conducted and rationales offered.
 But the Trump administration apparently had a solution for that process: rig it.
 In April, the New York Times revealed that CFPB economist Jonathan Lanning, on his last day on the job, had written a memo that accused Trump appointees of pressuring career employees to manipulate the research.
 That included the use of “statistical gimmicks to downplay the harm consumers would suffer if the payday restrictions were repealed.”
-Matt Leas, a spokesman for the CFPB, said at the time that the agency has “a fair, transparent and thorough” process for making rules.
+Matt Leas, a spokesperson for the CFPB, said at the time that the agency has “a fair, transparent and thorough” process for making rules.

 By June of last year, the bureau bought itself more time to bury the ability-to-repay policy by issuing a 15-month delay of compliance.